danfuzz/samizdat/doc/samizdat-0/library-list.md

 function, operating in low-to-high index order (that is, this is a left-reduce operation).
-The given function is called on each list element, with three arguments: the last (or base) reduction result, the element, and its index number (zero-based).
+The given function is called on each list element, with three arguments: the last (or base) reduction result, the element's index (zero-based), and its value.
 The function result becomes the reduction result, which is passed to the next call of `function` or becomes the return value of the call to this function if it was the call for the final element.